EmilionR/card-battle-pp2/TESTING.md

 ### Validator Testing

-This project has been validated using W3C validators for HTML and CSS, plus JSHint for JavaScript.
+This project has been validated using W3C/jigsaw validators for HTML and CSS.

 * HTML
   * https://validator.w3.org/nu/?doc=https%3A%2F%2Femilionr.github.io%2Fcard-battle-pp2%2Findex.html